 This is His primary source—or maybe I should say that he has been working up to verse 14 this whole time.
 The big news that he is trying to reveal to everybody is that these concepts from the Old Testament were revealed in a fleshly human being named Jesus Christ, which was a radical thing.

-Especially in John's time when the Docitists were saying that Jesus and Christ were two separate beings, and the Christ could not be touched by humanity in any way, or He would be defiled.
-But, John says, "No." It was necessary for God to become a man and die for the sins of the people, and to live a life of perfection as our example.
+Especially in John's time when the Docetists were saying that Jesus and Christ were two separate beings, and the Christ could not be touched by humanity in any way, or He would be defiled.
+But John says, "No." It was necessary for God to become a Man and die for the sins of the people, and to live a life of perfection as our example.

 And so what we have here is another piece of the puzzle being put into place—the Shekinah glory was this Word who became flesh.
 And then he hammers the final nail in this argument when he uses the term, "full of grace and truth."

 Do you remember where we read this already?
 In Exodus 34:6 the final phrase, "abounding in goodness and truth."

 One commentator says that John is quoting directly from the Exodus 34:6 to tie these two, who are actually the same Person, together; that the One who revealed His glory before Moses, who said that His glory is abounding in goodness and truth, is the same One who became flesh, who dwelt among us, and whose glory was full of grace and truth.

 This goodness here in the Old Testament, grace in the New Testament, is chesed.
 It is often translated in the Old King James as lovingkindness or as mercy.
 It implies the whole of God's redeeming love toward men.